mdalamin-eu/mdalamin-eu/README.md

 ### Hi there,👋
 I'm Alamin a full-stack software developer.
-Currently working on side projects.
+Currently working at ABB.
 In my spare time, I enjoy learning new things 📚, building personal-projects 🔨, doing photography 📸, contributing to Open Source 🖥️ .

 <!--
 **mdalamin-eu/mdalamin-eu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.